redis/docs/content/operate/rc/databases/rdi/_index.md

 weight: 99
 ---

+Redis Cloud now supports [Redis Data Integration (RDI)]({{<relref "integrate/redis-data-integration">}}), a fast and simple way to bring your data into Redis.

+The applications that write data to your primary database are not always the same application that need faster access to the data.
+Redis Cloud uses (ingest){{<relref "/integrate/redis-data-integration/ingest/">}} to help you offload all read queries from the application database to Redis.

-Redis Cloud now supports (Redis Data Integration (RDI)){{<relref "integrate/redis-data-integration">}}.
-RDI's purpose is to help Redis customers sync Redis Enterprise with live data from their disk-based databases to:
+RDI's helps Redis customers sync Redis Cloud with live data from their primary databases to:
     - Meet the required speed and scale of read queries and provide an excellent and predictable user experience.
     - Save resources and time when building pipelines and coding data transformations.
     - Reduce the total cost of ownership by saving money on expensive database read replicas.

-Redis Cloud currently only supports the (ingest scenario){{<relref "/integrate/redis-data-integration/ingest/">}}.
-This scenario helps you offload all read queries from the application database to Redis.
+Using RDI with Redis Cloud simplifies managing your data integration pipeline.
+No need to worry about hardware or underlying infrastructure, as Redis Cloud manages that for you.
+Creating the data flow from source to target is much easier, and there are validations in place to reduce errors.